SoK: Blockchain Decentralization: Taxonomy of Blockchain Decentralization

 \subsubsection{Wealth Decentralization}

-Wealth decentralization is commonly defined as the evenness in the distribution of wealth in the blockchain literature ~\cite{gupta_2018_gini,kwu_2019_an}.
-Wealth decentralization thus captures the decentralization of monetary assets in tokens and native cryptocurrencies distributed across blockchain users. ~\citeN{gupta_2018_gini,srinivasan_2017_quantifying} and \citeN{kwu_2019_an} analyze the wealth decentralization of native currencies on the Bitcoin and Ethereum blockchains using metrics such as the Gini coefficient. ~\cite{cong_2022_inclusion} utilizes the Herfindahl–Hirschman Index (HHI) to describe the wealth decentralization of Ethereum.
+Wealth decentralization is commonly defined as the evenness in the distribution of wealth in the blockchain literature \cite{gupta_2018_gini,kwu_2019_an}.
+Wealth decentralization thus captures the decentralization of monetary assets in tokens and native cryptocurrencies distributed across blockchain users.
+Srinivasan (2017) \cite{srinivasan_2017_quantifying} defines wealth decentralization as how evenly assets are distributed on the native blockchain or application layer.
+Gupta and Gupta (2018) \cite{gupta_2018_gini}, Lin et al. (2021) \cite{lin_2021_measuring} apply the Gini coefficient \cite{gini_1909_concentration} to quantify wealth and consensus decentralization levels. \cite{cong_2022_inclusion} utilizes the Herfindahl–Hirschman Index (HHI) to describe the wealth decentralization of Ethereum.
+They discover that Bitcoin \cite{gupta_2018_gini} and Ethereum \cite{lin_2021_measuring, cong_2022_inclusion} have very high levels of wealth concentration.